Back to blog

 Being there for employee mental health 💚

 At the end of the day, Mental Health Awareness Month is just another opportunity for us to support our employees.
-With all the work that they put in for you and their team, it’s important to remember to give that effort right back in regards to their mental and physical well-being, and employee experience.
+With all the work that they put in for you and their team, it’s important to remember to give that effort right back in regard to their mental and physical well-being, and employee experience.

 👉 Ready to break the ice and talk about mental health at work?
 Start with an experience from our Health and Wellness collection!